nteract/scrapbook/DEVELOPMENT_GUIDE.md

 #### `display`

-The display option provides two capabilities to data persistance in parallel to data saved with the given `encoder`.
+The display option provides two capabilities to data persistence in parallel to data saved with the given `encoder`.
 This display content is saved under the same `name` without replacing and raw data of the scrap.

 First, if the option is truthy it will cause the `scrap`'s IPython display media types to be saved as display data.
 For example, if an IPython `Image` object is the scrap in question then a truthy display would persist the html and text media type responses in the notebook under the `name` key.